-If you’ve ever thought about starting your own business but felt intimidated at the idea of doing it alone, you may want to consider franchising.
+If you’ve ever thought about starting your own business but felt intimidated at the idea of doing it alone, you may want to consider a close alternative: franchising.

 Owning a franchise means the freedom of running your own business with the support of a community behind you every step of the way.
 Entrepreneurship doesn’t have to be intimidating.

 Instead, think of it as taking control of your own destiny.